eonk/CrimeSciData/book.md

 ## unemployed  0.2370975 0.02302022 10.29953 4.145166e-21
 ```

-In our example, we can see that the coefficient for our predictor here is statistically significant.
+In our example, we can see that the coefficient for our predictor here is statistically significant[^10].

 We can also obtain confidence intervals for the estimated coefficients using the `confint()` function: